 But what if the non-profit you’re interested in doesn’t meet the 75 percent spending ratio?
 Experts say the group might still be worth considering if it’s undergoing capital improvements, such as building a new office; if it’s a start-up, whose expenses are typically higher; or if it’s located in a big city, where administrative costs can eat up a bigger chunk of the overall budget.
 So you need to exercise judgment in these cases.

-Well-run charities should be open about their management.
-“An organization should have a governing board that includes not just the CEO but at least five people who are independent of the charity to allow for complete critical analysis,” says Berger.
-The Better Business Bureau Wise Giving Alliance (give.org) and CharityNavigator.org evaluate charities on this criterion, presenting the information in easy-to-read checklists.
+Well-run charities should be open about their management, with a CEO and a governing board that includes people who aren't part of the charity to allow for objective analysis.
+The Better Business Bureau Wise Giving Alliance and CharityNavigator.org evaluate charities on this criterion, presenting the information in easy-to-read checklists.

 Most groups mention any religious associations in their mission statements but may be less forthcoming about political affiliations or any positions they’ve taken on legislation.
 If you’re concerned, look at the charity’s annual report, which should disclose how much money, if any, goes toward lobbying or political action.

 Most responsible midsize to large organizations use either self- or third-party assessments to evaluate their efficiency and effectiveness.
 (You can contact the charity to request the most recent one.)
 Take a jobs program, for example.
 You want to know not only that the group found positions for 100 people but also that one year later a realistic percentage—say, 50 percent—were still employed.
 And what if you’re interested in donating to a brand-new charity with bold ideas but not much of a track record?
-Elizabeth Gore suggests that you take a leap and send a check, as long as the group meets the other criteria on these pages.
+Elizabeth Gore, the former vice president of Global Partnerships for the United Nations Foundation, a nonprofit that works with the United Nations, suggests that you take a leap and send a check, as long as the group meets the other criteria on these pages.
 After all, she says, “some of those charities’ innovations could lead to revolutionary, long-term change.”